 The websites are also good for getting info from, english is available.

 Wife and I went to the Rudas baths and would recommend.
 Women allowed every day for most amenities, but some days are rotated for the steam bath.
-See website for details.
-6 months ago
+See website for details. over 1 year ago